mvishwa27/volt-mx-docs/source/Foundry/voltmx_foundry_intro_eng/Content/homepage.md

-# Introduction to Volt MX Engagement Services
+# Introduction to Volt Foundry Engagement Services

+Volt Foundry Engagement Services provides a generic notification service that allows you to send push notifications, email, SMS and passes to mobile devices running on different platforms (for example, iPhone, Android, and Windows).

-This module will introduce you to the basics of Volt MX Engagement Services and also explain you how to install the Engagement demo application and receive notifications.
+This module will introduce you to the basics of Volt Foundry Engagement Services and also explain how to install the Engagement demo application and receive notifications.